samantha-roth/Sensitivity_SRedits/README.md

 *Scripts to run for additional checks*
 1. decomposeTotalTimes.R analyzes what steps of sensitivity analysis take longest and shortest for each method and how the time needed for different steps varies between methods.

-arnosubbiano.rda and SacSma_dataframe are the corresponding data required to run the two hydro models.
+## Description of data

+1. `arnosubbiano.rda` contains data to run Hymod.
+2. `SacSma_dataframe` contains data to run SACSMA.
+3. The folder `Compare` contains the analysis results for comparison.
+Your results may vary if your computing environment differs from that used for the analysis or if you change the random seeds used.

 The folder Ranking_Data includes all the required data.
-You may compare your running results with these data, but notice that the recorded sample sizes, running time and sensitivity indices won't be the same because of random seeds and different computational environments.
-However you should get similar figures (compare with the figures in New_Figures folder).

 **Note that 2_, 3_ and 4_ scripts take a very long time to run when k= 5 or 6, you may begin with low-dimensional test functions to make sure the script can run successfully.